SavinaRoja/arkady/docs/index.rst

 Dependencies
 ------------

-Arkady uses Python3's built-in `asyncio`, so it supports and requires use of Python3.5+.
+Arkady uses Python3's built-in ``asyncio``, so it supports and requires use of Python3.5+.

 ZeroMQ_ is employed for socket communication, so pyzmq_ is required.

 .. _ZeroMQ: http://zeromq.org/

-pyzmq_

 .. _pyzmq: https://pyzmq.readthedocs.io/en/latest/

 What Arkady IS
 --------------
-The central problem Arkady seeks to solve is how to set up an interface to an arbitrary "device" and control it from another process.
+The central problem Arkady seeks to solve is how to set up an interface to an arbitrary "component" and control it from another process.
 This can be local or remote over a network; it uses ZeroMQ socket communication which is robust and lightweight.